-Engagement Ring vs. Wedding Ring
+Engagement Ring vs. Wedding Ring: What's the Difference?

 When To Pick Out Wedding Bands

 Lanore suggests that couples choose wedding bands at least two months before the wedding.
 "That way, you can account for any last-minute wedding planning details that might pop up while your rings are already in production."
 If you're unsure about what kind of wedding band you want initially, she also suggests wearing your engagement ring for a few months before you choose the wedding ring.
 Your preferences might change, so take your engagement ring for a spin to get a better grasp of the wedding band you're envisioning as your big day draws closer.